bobschrag/token-matcher/README.md

   - The template has consecutive vars---especially consecutive *vars.

-  - The input includes consecutive like tokens that may match a pattern variable.
+  - The input includes consecutive like tokens that may match a var.

 - `match-pre-parsed` and `matches-pre-parsed`---versions of `match`
   and `matches` that skip the work of parsing, in case a template may